kimdoyoung0319/332project/README.md

      - Shuffling is implemented asynchronously(**concurrently**) using futures and promises.

 #### Next Week's Plan
+1. **Debug shuffling phase**
-1. Although the shuffling stage has been implemented, it requires testing with proper logging.
+   - Although the shuffling phase has been implemented, it requires testing with proper logging.
+2. **Implement sorting phase**
-2. The sorting stage still needs to be implemented and will be handled using external disk sorting.
+   - The sorting phase still needs to be implemented and will be handled using external disk sorting.
+3. **Test entire process**
-3. Once sorting is completed, the entire process will be finished.
+   - Once sorting is completed, the entire process will be finished.
+4. **Add logic of overflow handling**
-4. Implement handling for disk overflow and memory overflow scenarios.
+   - Implement handling for disk overflow and memory overflow scenarios.

 <details>